 - 1. Brand name drugs shall be reimbursed at the manufacturer's average wholesale price plus a \$5 dispensing fee; - 2.
 Generic drugs shall be reimbursed at the manufacturer's average wholesale price plus a \$10 dispensing fee; - 3.
-Reimbursement for compounded drugs shall be limited to medical necessity and reimbursed at the manufacturer's average wholesale price for each drug included in the compound, listed separately by National Drug Code, plus a \$10 compounding fee.
+Compounded and/or mixed drugs shall be limited to medical necessity and must be FDA-approved combinations.
+Reimbursement for compounded or mixed drugs will be at the lowest generic NDC for each specific or over the counter drug.

-HCPCS Level II
+HCPCS LEVEL II